-Why do utility companies apply demand charges?
+Why utility providers apply demand charges

 Your utility provider builds infrastructure to maintain enough capacity to meet your business’ peak demand needs at any time.
 Even if your business only needs a large amount of power for a short amount of time during any given year, the utility must have the equipment (power poles, powerlines, substations, transformers) to provide that power.
 The demand charge pays for building and maintaining this essential electrical infrastructure.

-How can I reduce my demand charges?
+How to reduce demand charges

 Demand charges can make for up to 60% of the delivery charges on your business utility bill.
 The good news is that even 24/7 operations can reduce this cost.

 - To lower your peak demand, set a schedule to stagger equipment startup.
 This way, you will avoid turning on all your appliances or machinery within a single 15-minute window.

 - Run equipment only when needed.
 Turn off unnecessary equipment at times of highest use or put some of it to "sleep" when it is not needed.